ermlikeyeah/ermlikeyeah.github.io/_posts/2016-10-18-i-do-this-sticker-ask.markdown

 ![I do this because I am f*cking sick things do't work people expect them to sticker](/assets/i-do-this.jpg)

 So, I’ve sent that design off to the printers and got quite a few on the way.
+5cm square, heavyweight matt, with a spot gloss varnish on the words and border.
 And I am giving them away.

 If you want one (or some) of the sticker, I've set up a form to gather your details.
 Just [fill in the form](https://goo.gl/forms/fne6kDUVOVWsKlmC3) and I’ll do the rest.